The politics of the flight caps

 With the current, very inadequate caps at approximately 23,000 per month and needing to be more than doubled, no federal facility that could be knocked together fast is going to provide capacity to house 26,000 arrivals at once.
 Remember that Howard Springs has a maximum capacity of 850 at a time.

 Instead, in February 2021, we’re still seeing federal Labor repeat their misleading line that ‘quarantine is a federal responsibility’.
 At the same time, state premiers unanimously supported the federal government’s cuts to the caps.
-Premier of Victoria, Daniel Andrews, has completely suspended international arrivals following breaches in his state’s quarantine system, and despite those being quickly contained.
+Premier of Victoria, Daniel Andrews, completely suspended international arrivals following breaches in his state’s quarantine system, and despite those being quickly contained.
 Victorian taxpayers continue to fund a $377m faulty quarantine system that has been out of action for half of the last year.
 In New South Wales, Premier Gladys Berejiklian has again revealed plans to allow international students to enter the country ahead of Australians desperately needing to return home.

 SAAN are not opposed to those with valid visas entering Australia.
 We say that the Australian government should have provided enough quarantine capacity to allow them, with commensurate priority given to the repatriation of citizens and PRs.